Seaweed drug Alzheimers Disease shows promise

 According to results Geng presented at last year’s Clinical Trials on Alzheimer’s Disease Conference in Barcelona, a statistically significant improvement between the drug and placebo was observed as early as week four and continued over the course of the trial.
 After 36 weeks, patients in the oligomannate arm had improved their ADAS-Cog scores by a median 2.54 points more than placebo patients.

 Seaweed Changes Gut Microbiome

-In unpublished work from Prof Lindsday Brown of USQ (the thesis has just been accepted) they showed in super-sized obese mice they could reverse the changes in microbiome back to normal.
+Prof Lindsay Brown of USQ showed in super-sized obese mice they could reverse the changes in microbiome back to normal with Sarconema species seaweed.
 This was with Sargassum sp and Laminaria sp It may be that the species is not so important as getting the right microbiome.

 What is the Cell Membrane?